Ultralight Meal Preparation and Menu Planning

 Until next time…

-Check out my Instagram feed for daily interactions with other hikertash foodies as I thru hike the Pacific Crest Trail (update: soon to be Appalachian Trail starting 5/23/17).
+Check out my Instagram and/or Facebook feeds for daily interactions with other hikertash foodies as I thru hike the Pacific Crest Trail (update: soon to be Appalachian Trail starting 5/23/17).

 Also consider joining the Backcountry Meal Planning for Thru Hikers Facebook group as this is where you will find experienced foodies and thru hikers representing all of the long trails throughout the United States.
 Your questions will not go unanswered.